Bella Poarch: Early life and military career

-Musical career
+Career

+2020–2021: Rise to fame with TikTok

 In January 2020, Poarch created her TikTok account.
-She started actively posting on TikTok based on gaming and cosplay content in April 2020.
-She gained notability in August 2020, when her lip sync videos went viral, most notably her video where she is lip-syncing to "M to the B" by Millie B. The zoomed-in video of her lip-syncing and rhythmically bouncing her head to the song went viral and became TikTok's most liked video of all time.
+She started actively posting gaming and cosplay content on TikTok in April 2020.
+She gained notability in August 2020, when her lip sync videos went viral, most notably a video where she is lip-syncing to "M to the B" by Millie B. The zoomed-in video of her lip-syncing and rhythmically bouncing her head to the song went viral and became TikTok's most liked video of all time.
 Following her TikTok success, she launched a YouTube channel and Twitter page.

 Poarch is also associated with her alpaca stuffed toy.
 In 2020, she released a limited clothing line RIPNDIP x Paca Collaboration.

-In December 2020, Poarch's rising popularity peaked when she reportedly grabbed the interest of two large professional Esports organizations – 100 Thieves and FaZe Clan, which apparently showed interest in her, a live streamer and gamer at the time, as a content creator under their respective banners.
+In December 2020, Poarch's popularity peaked when she reportedly grabbed the interest of two large professional Esports organizations, 100 Thieves and FaZe Clan, which apparently showed interest in her, a live streamer and gamer, as a content creator under their respective banners.

 In May 2021, Poarch signed a record deal with Warner Records.
 On May 14, Poarch released her debut single "Build a Bitch."
 She stated that the song was inspired by her experiences with being bullied as a child, disclosing "Growing up, I used to get bullied and stuff ...
 I wanted my first song to have a good meaning to it and to help a lot of people just to be like, more confident about themselves."
-The associated music video was described by Billboard as "an audacious, darkly comic slice of new-school pop," created with Daniel Virgil Maisonneuve, the producer-songwriter better known as Sub Urban."
+The associated music video was described by Billboard as "an audacious, darkly comic slice of new-school pop," created with Daniel Virgil Maisonneuve, the producer-songwriter better known as Sub Urban.
 The video features other notable internet personalities including Valkyrae, Mia Khalifa, Bretman Rock and ZHC.

-On an episode of the 100 Thieves podcast The CouRage and Nadeshot Show, Poarch stated that she wanted to become a singer since she was a child.
+On an episode of the 100 Thieves podcast The CouRage and Nadeshot Show, Poarch stated that she has wanted to become a singer since she was a child.